Seanny123/ShortStories/Cured/cured.md

 "Our friend?"
 "What if you tried being a more caring person?
 You know, fake it until you make it and analyse the results."
 "How do I even fake that?"
-"You can try cognitive behaviour therapy.”
+"You can try cognitive behaviour therapy."
-“That sounds like something out of a self-help book.”
+"That sounds like something out of a self-help book."
-“Or there might be something we can print.”
+"Or there might be something we can print."

 I like that idea a lot better.